Site icon Energy Advice Hub

 • 250 employees or more.

-If your academy trust meets this definition, it is a large company for SECR purposes and is legally obliged to report on its energy use and carbon emissions.
+If your annual financial reporting is for the MAT as a whole, you should consider the MAT as a whole (not individual academy schools within the trust) when deciding if it is large enough to come within the scope of SECR.
+If so, it is a large company for SECR purposes and is legally obliged to report on its energy use and carbon emissions.

-What about multi-academy trusts?
+What about single-academy trusts?

 What’s the deadline for SECR reports?

-The first step is to gather the data on the trust’s UK energy use.
+The first step is to gather the data on the MAT’s UK energy use.
 This means the energy you’re actually using and paying for.
 So the heating and lighting of school buildings would count, and so would any petrol used by school-operated transport.
 But it wouldn’t include the petrol used by parents driving their children to school or teachers commuting to the school as their workplace.
-An easy rule of thumb is to ask whether the academy is purchasing the fuel itself; using this rule, you can easily see how a school minibus would come under SECR but a coach hired for a day trip would not.

 The next step is to calculate the actual greenhouse gas emissions associated with this energy use.
 The government publishes a list of “conversion factors” to help you calculate this.
 For example, a litre of petrol is equivalent to about 2.3kg of carbon dioxide.